Posts Tagged ‘UAF Cooperative Extension Service’

-Posted in education, food safety, Local food in the news, tagged Bethel, certified food protection manager (CFPM), education, encouragement, Fairbanks, food safety, Jasmine Shaw, Julie Cascio, Juneau, king salmon, Palmer, produce, public health, restaurants, Sitka, UAF Cooperative Extension Service, Valdez on February 13, 2017|
+Posted in education, food businesses, food safety, Local food in the news, tagged certified food protection manager (CFPM), Delta Junction, education, encouragement, Fairbanks, food safety, Jasmine Shaw, Julie Cascio, Juneau, king salmon, Palmer, produce, public health, restaurants, Sitka, UAF Cooperative Extension Service on April 6, 2017| Leave a Comment »

 A certified food protection manager (CFPM) is responsible for monitoring and managing all food establishment operations to ensure that the facility is operating in compliance with food establishment regulations.